cybergalactic/MSS/MSS Quick Reference.md

-exSTA              % Adaptive-gain super twisting algorithm (STA) for heading control exTurnCircle       % Generates the turning circle for two different ships exWageningen       % Computes thrust and torque curves for a propeller using the Wageningen B-series data exWaveMotionRAO    % Wave elevation and ship wave-frequency (WF) motions from motion RAOs using different wave spectra exWindForce        % Plots the wind coefficients by Isherwoods (1972) exZigZag           % Generates zigzag maneuvers for two different ships and the Remus 100 AUV
+exSTA              % Adaptive-gain super twisting algorithm (STA) for heading control exTurnCircle       % Generates the turning circle for two different ships exWageningen       % Computes thrust and torque curves for a propeller using the Wageningen B-series data exWaveForceRAO     % Wave elevation and generalized 1st-order wave forces from force RAOs using different wave spectra exWaveMotionRAO    % Wave elevation and ship wave-frequency (WF) motions from motion RAOs using different wave spectra exWindForce        % Plots the wind coefficients by Isherwoods (1972) exZigZag           % Generates zigzag maneuvers for two different ships and the Remus 100 AUV